 - 24. Land from the dam to the northern tip of the peninsula anticipated to become public open space.
 Aside from the potential banquet space, this is expected to be used for passive recreation.
 The tip of the peninsula would be an excellent location for both an overlook and a gateway feature welcoming boaters to the downtown. - 25.
 A gateway feature should be included to coincide with reconstructing the bridge and intersection. - 26.
 The City's trail on the south bank of the Fox River should be continued to Washington Street.
 Eventually connecting to the Loop the Lake trail to the west.
 Additional connections to Ahnaip Street should be included in future redevelopment of the area. - 27.
 This area is considered a long term redevelopment site.
 It should develop with an internal road network.

-Concept of the Lawson Canal enhanced as a naturalized channel with public access
+Concept of the Lawson Canal enhanced as a naturalized channel with public access term, this entire area is envisioned to redevelop with a combination of high density housing and commercial and office uses.

 North Riverbank Sub-Area